Kai & the Blue Polar Bear

-Animal Alphabet featured a group of happy, energetic, and exceptionally curious 4 and 5 year olds.
-We did a lesson on flying animals where we had the kids design their own wings on fabric paper, and then bent thick gage wire into the necessary shape.
+Animal Alphabet featured a group of happy, energetic, and exceptionally curious 4 and 5-year-olds.
+We did a lesson on flying animals where we had the kids design their wings on fabric paper and then bent thick gauge wire into the necessary shape.
 We then flew through the building with our new wings.
 It was adorable.
-But for the kids it was a huge experience and hard work- fluttering by like butterflies through the biodiversity galleries requires focus.
+But for the kids, it was a huge experience, and hard work- fluttering by like butterflies through the biodiversity galleries requires focus.

 But my favourite day, like Kai’s, was when we made snow animals.
-We were gifted with the first significant snow fall Toronto had seen in years and our group took advantage of it.
-Split into groups we all created our own snowy creatures inspired by our favourite animals inside the Museum.
+We were gifted with the first significant snowfall Toronto had seen in years, and our group took advantage of it.
+Split into groups we all created our snowy creatures inspired by our favourite animals inside the Museum.
 We brought out spray bottles with a food dye & water solution to add colour to our creations.

 It was going to be cold.
 The counsellors and I had spent the day before phoning all the parents reminding them to send their kids to camp in full winter gear.
 We knew if it didn’t work the kids would go home freezing, and miserable.
 But if it went right, we’d create a really special memory.

 Kai, now 10, is involved in a different nature-themed art project, this time an art show inspired by the ’Wildlife Photographer of the Year’ exhibit.
 Over the last six weeks Kai and his classmates in ‘Drawing from Nature’ have slowly put together a collection of illustrations based on the biodiversity galleries at the Museum.
 Alison Cooley, their instructor and an artist herself, led them through various lessons on art theory, biodiversity, and even writing.
 Artist statements accompanied each piece, explaining how each illustration was created, and why the project was exciting to the creator.
 Kai’s read: